 Note also that this product comes "precooked".
 You will not have to deal with raw eggs.

-The image to the right is the back panel of the pouch.
-It has a short informational section about Mountain House at the top, a "Nutrition Facts" strip along the left side, a listing of the ingredients, and complete directions on how to fix the contents.
+The back panel has a short informational section about Mountain House at the top, a "Nutrition Facts" strip along the left side, a listing of the ingredients, and complete directions on how to fix the contents.